Python return Statement

 return 'odd'

-Unlike other programming languages, python functions are not restricted to return a single type of value.
+Unlike other programming languages, Python functions are not restricted to returning a single type of value.
 If you look at the function definition, it doesn’t have any information about what it can return.

-Let’s look at an example where the function will return multiple types of values.
+Let’s look at an example where the function will return numbers of values having multiple types.

 def get_demo_data(object_type):